WHEN PARENTAL ETHNOTHEORIES CLASH

 There are plenty of articles and posts and whole books on raising babies and young children the Danish way.
-They will explain how an emphasis on forest schools and a play-based structure affords children opportunities to learn empathy, teamwork and social skills – all values that egalitarian Danes prioritize for their society as a whole.
+They will explain how an emphasis on forest schools and a play-based structure affords children opportunities to learn empathy, teamwork, and social skills from a young age.
+All values that egalitarian Danes prioritize for their society as a whole.
 But when I went looking for material on the distinctions regarding parenting teens here or there, I found gaps in the code.
-Not as much on the interwebs.
-So we have had to process on our own.
+Not as much published out there on the interwebs.
+So we have had to process it on our own.
 Write our own handbook – as American parents in Denmark, for now.
 We’re trying.
 Hard.
 Every day.
 Even on Saturdays.

-There has been ONLY one time that I have experienced an official discouraging of said nakedness.
-It was at the public Harbor Bath, an outdoor lifeguarded swimming structure mid Copenhagen canal, that we frequent in summer.
+There has been ONLY ONE time that I have experienced an official discouraging of said nakedness.
+It was at the public Harbor Bath, an outdoor lifeguarded swimming structure mid-Copenhagen canal, that we and most of the city frequent in summer.

 A nearby stag party attendee had accepted a challenge to jump off the top platform au naturel.
-He was quickly thwarted by the Harbor Bath lifeguard’s request to don some trunks per the rules.
+He was quickly thwarted by the Harbor Bath lifeguard’s request to don some trunks per the sign with the rules.
 The willing stag complied.
-Danes like rules.
-That is until he reached the top where he immediately dropped trou and jumped in bits a-flying.
+Danes do appreciate rules.
+That is until he reached the top where he immediately dropped trou and jumped in, bits a-flying.
 Danes also like breaking rules on occasion.
 Oh well.
 When in Denmark.
-What would have been shock, now only bemusement.
+What would have been shocking, is now only bemusement.
 We’ve been conditioned.